Learn American English Idioms

 Welcome to Learn American English Idioms!

-Here at www.AmericanEnglishIdioms.com, we help English Learners from all over the world understand and use American English Idioms in their day-to-day speech.
+- Do you wish to learn American English idioms via helpful lessons?
 Each of our American English Idioms lessons includes a variety of helpful definitions, explanations, and examples designed to be especially helpful to American English learners.
-The translator available on each of our pages also allows English Learners to translate our lessons into their primary language for better comprehension.
-You’re invited to learn American English Idioms with us by clicking on one of the links below:
+The translator is available on each of our pages and allows English Learners to translate our lessons into their primary language for better comprehension.
+We got you covered!
+Click here to access: American English Idioms Lessons

 What is an idiom?